Azure/azureml-examples/CONTRIBUTING.md

 Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning (AML) team to merge.

-> **Important:**
-> PRs from forks of this repository are likely to fail automated workflows due to access to secrets.
-PRs from forks will be considered but may experience additional delay for testing.

 ### Rules

 * minimal prose